-Connected organisations
+Connected Organisations

 Arden School are sponsors to Park Hall Academy and have nominated trustees who assist the academy in achieving its objectives.
 A majority of trustees are Arden appointed.
+During the year the support provided by Arden has significantly increased with many senior staff working across both Academies.